 VetSkill Level 2 Award in Information, Advice or Guidance

-There are no formal academic entry requirements to undertake this qualification; however an employed or volunteering role where it is a requirement to provide Information, Advice or Guidance is necessary.
+There are no formal academic entry requirements for learners to undertake this qualification; however you must be either employed or volunteering a role where you are required to provide Information, Advice or Guidance.

 Throughout the qualification the following units are undertaken:

 Unit one – Introduction to Information, Advice or Guidance